Was William Taft A Good President

 • Tariff Reform: The Payne-Aldrich Tariff Act of 1909 was intended to lower tariffs, but it was ultimately weakened by congressional amendments.
 This angered progressives and contributed to the growing rift between Taft and Roosevelt.

 • Conservation: Taft continued Roosevelt's conservation efforts, establishing new national forests and protecting natural resources.
-However, his appointment of Richard Ballinger as Secretary of the Interior led to controversy, as Ballinger was accused of undermining conservation policies.
+Even so, his appointment of Richard Ballinger as Secretary of the Interior led to controversy, as Ballinger was accused of undermining conservation policies.

 • Foreign Policy: Taft pursued a policy of "Dollar Diplomacy," using economic influence to promote American interests in Latin America and Asia.
 This approach was criticized by some as being overly focused on business interests.